Articles Exercises (A, An, The) - 260 Free Practice Questions

 Master English Articles: A, An, The & Zero Article

-Complete collection of 11 interactive exercises with 220 practice questions covering all article types from A1 to B2
+Complete collection of 13 interactive exercises and games with 260 practice questions covering all article types from A1 to B2

 Welcome to the most comprehensive articles exercises collection online.
 Articles (a, an, the) are often cited as the #1 difficulty for English learners worldwide.
 Whether you're struggling with a vs an grammar rules or wondering when to use the in English, our systematic approach will help you master this challenging topic.
 Each exercise provides instant feedback with clear explanations.